 Dough, Stage 1

 - Start with 2-3 cups of flour and one cup of cold water.
-Or, if you want to be more accurate, in our experience the final ratio of flour to water by weight tends to settle at around 1.9 to 2.
+Or, if you want to be more accurate, in our experience the final ratio of flour to water by weight tends to settle at between 1.9 to 2 (really around 1.95).
 So (say) 400 grams of flour to 200 grams of water.
 These things will vary a lot based on the flour you use, your humidity, etc. So take these as starting points.

 - You must use crappy bleached bad for you Pillsbury all purpose flour.
 The fancy-ass organic whole wheat stuff will make you crappy dough.
 Trust me.